Big Bang by Big Neurons

 How long does it take for brand content to generate leads?
 What is the average cost per lead for B2B Meta Ads in France?
 How many AI citations does FAQ schema generate?
 For the first time, these questions have a public, data-driven answer.

-Finding 2 — Immersion-based briefs reduce production iterations by 60%
+Finding 2, Immersion reduces production iterations by 60%

-Finding 3 — FAQ schema multiplies AI citations by 3.4x
+Finding 3, FAQ schema markup multiplies AI citations by 3.4x

-Brands that publish structured FAQ content with schema.org FAQPage markup receive 3.4x more AI citations than brands with equivalent domain authority but no structured FAQ content.
+This is the finding with the most implications for 2026 content strategies, and the one that the majority of French agencies haven’t yet integrated.
+Brands that publish structured FAQ content with schema.org FAQPage markup receive 3.4x more citations in AI-generated responses than brands with equivalent domain authority but without structured FAQ content.

 Want to know where you stand against these benchmarks?
 We'll audit your current situation for free.
 Free Copy & Message Audit

 Short-form content generates traffic and social shares.
 It does not convert to qualified leads in French B2B.
-B2B buyers use long-form content to evaluate a supplier’s expertise before making contact — not short-form.
+French B2B buyers use long-form content to evaluate a supplier’s expertise before making contact, not short-form.
+The mechanism is twofold: longer articles typically demonstrate deeper expertise, and search engines interpret length as a signal of completeness on a subject, which favors ranking for high-intent long-tail queries.
+The implication isn’t « write long for the sake of it », it’s « don’t limit yourself on depth when a subject merits it. »

-International companies operating in France require approximately 40% more trust signals — verified reviews, French client references, French contact information, French legal mentions — to achieve the same conversion rate as an equivalent French company.
+International companies operating in France require approximately 40% more trust signals, verified reviews, French client references, French contact information, French legal mentions (SIRET, CGV), physical French address when possible, to achieve the same conversion rate as an equivalent French company.

 Access the full dataset